Turkish War of Independence: Historiography

+Turkish historiography

+Turkish official views

 The orthodox Turkish perspective on the war is based primarily on the speeches (see Nutuk) and narratives of Mustafa Kemal Atatürk, a high-ranking officer in World War I and the leader of the Nationalist Movement.
 Kemal was characterized as the founder and sole leader of the Nationalist Movement.
 Potentially negative facts were omitted in the orthodox historiography.
 This interpretation had a tremendous influence on the perception of Turkish history, even by foreign researchers.
 The more recent historiography has come to understand the Kemalist version as a nationalist framing of events and movements leading to the republic's founding.
 This was accomplished by sidelining unwanted elements which had links to the detested and genocidal CUP, and thus elevating Kemal and his policies.